Nik Tzanev: 2016–2018

-2018–19
+2018–19 season

 Tzanev signed a new contract in July 2018, but received just one call into the first team squad during the first half of the 2018–19 season.
 On 18 January 2019, Tzanev joined Isthmian League Premier Division club Potters Bar Town on a one-month loan, which was subsequently extended until the end of the season.
 He made 15 appearances during his spell.

-2019–20
+2019–20 season

 Having signed a contract extension in February 2019, injury to first-choice goalkeeper Nathan Trott allowed Tzanev to make his debut for the club on the opening day of the 2019–20 season, in a 2–1 defeat to Rotherham United.
 Tzanev made three further appearances before spending the remainder of the season away on loan at National League club Sutton United, whom he joined on 15 November 2019.
 He made 19 appearances before the season was ended early.

-2020–2022
+2020–21 season

 Tzanev served as backup to goalkeepers Connal Trueman and then Sam Walker for much of the 2020–21 season and played predominantly in cup matches.
-A injury suffered by Walker in March 2021 allowed Tzanev to break into the starting lineup for the first time in his career with the club and he finished the season with 19 appearances.
-Ahead of the beginning of the 2021–22 season, Tzanev was awarded squad number 1 and after starting each of the Dons' first eight matches of the campaign, he signed a new three-year contract.
+An injury suffered by Walker in March 2021 allowed Tzanev to break into the starting lineup for the first time in his career with the club and he finished the season with 19 appearances.

+2022–2024

+Ahead of the 2021–22 season, Tzanev was awarded squad number 1 and after starting each of the Dons' first eight matches of the campaign, he signed a new three-year contract.
 He made a career-high 53 appearances during a 2021–22 season which culminated in relegation to League Two.
+Tzanev made 41 appearances during the 2022–23 season, in which the club narrowly avoided a second-successive relegation.
+Tzanev spent the 2023–24 season behind loanee Alex Bass and made just 9 appearances, predominantly in cup competitions.
+Tzanev was released when his contract expired and ended his AFC Wimbledon career on 126 appearances.

+Northampton Town

+On 3 July 2024, Tzanev signed a one-year contract with League One club Northampton Town on a free transfer.
+In competition with Lee Burge, Tzanev made 23 appearances during the 2024–25 season and was released when his contract expired.

+Newport County

+On 17 June 2025, Tzanev joined League Two club Newport County on a free transfer and signed an undisclosed-length contract, effective 1 July 2025.